DeclanChidlow/vale.rocks/src/portfolio/adduce.md

 I mentioned my intentions to my friend [ToastXC](https://toastxc.xyz), who implemented the initial groundwork in her language of choice, Rust, before stepping away from the project.

 Being a front-end dev, Rust isn't my area of expertise.
-Nevertheless, I've embraced my inexperience as an opportunity to expand my skill set and push the boundaries of my knowledge.
+Nevertheless, I embraced my inexperience as an opportunity to expand my skill set and push the boundaries of my knowledge.

 Through working on Adduce, I've gained invaluable experience and insights.
-Despite my initial unfamiliarity, I've successfully maintained the project and implemented new features, with much more planned for the future.
+Despite my initial unfamiliarity, I've successfully built, maintained, and improved the project all while growing my skill set.

-As I've built this site and others using Adduce, I'm consistently tweaking and improving it.
+Adduce has proven itself in the field, with several [sites using it in production](https://github.com/DeclanChidlow/Adduce?tab=readme-ov-file#sites-using-adduce).
 I also put together a [landing page for the project](https://adduce.vale.rocks) with links to the [comprehensive documentation](https://github.com/DeclanChidlow/Adduce/wiki) I've written.

 The project is completely open source under the LGPL v3, with all the source code and documentation being [available on GitHub](https://github.com/DeclanChidlow/Adduce).
 Contributions are welcome.